How do you keep your prices low for the quality of ceremony you perform?

-I don't perform rituals that use restricted religious items, or that guests would reasonably think were religious if they were performed or used by a spiritual leader of a specific religion--for instance, distribute communion, consecrate bread and wine, wear a headdress, ritualistic chanting, smudging, etc. However, I'm happy to co-officiate with other religious leaders you would like to include in your day.
+In terms of "religious-ness" I don't use prayers or religious items that guests would reasonably think were religious if they were used by a leader of a specific religion.
+For instance, I don't distribute communion, consecrate bread and wine, wear a headdress, invoke ritualistic chanting, smudging, etc. However, I'm happy to co-officiate with other religious leaders you would like to include in your day.

 How often will we meet, where, and how?

 At least once, on your wedding day :-)